crazybass81/DOT/services/attendance/docs/API.md

 ## Overview

-The DOT Attendance Service provides a comprehensive REST API for enterprise attendance management with multi-tenant support, biometric verification, and real-time capabilities.
+The DOT Attendance Service provides a comprehensive REST API for enterprise attendance management with the ID-ROLE-PAPER architecture, supporting Personal and Corporate IDs with role-based access control through business registration papers, biometric verification, and real-time capabilities.

 ## Base URL